 The Nantes-Brest canal

-Built at the request of Napoleon Bonaparte, the Nantes-Brest canal opened a shipping lane within Brittany.
+Built at the request of Napoleon Bonaparte, the Nantes-Brest canal opened a navigation route inside Brittany.
 It used to allow the transport of goods throughout the region.
 The towpaths have now become places for walking or cycling.
 They promise hours of change of scenery in the heart of a preserved and welcoming nature.

 The side canal at the Garonne

-Continue with the side canal at the Garonne connecting Toulouse to Castets-en-Dorthe near Bordeaux.
+Let's continue with the side canal to the Garonne linking Toulouse to Castets-en-Dorthe near Bordeaux.
 It was built in the XNUMXth century as an extension of the Canal du Midi.
-The set of two channels then form the Canal des Deux-Mers connecting the Mediterranean to the Atlantic.
+The set of the two channels then form the Canal des Deux-Mers connecting the Mediterranean to the Atlantic.
 About sixty locks, seven canal bridges and the Montech water slope make this structure a jewel of French heritage.

 The Briare canal

 The Briare canal is one of the oldest canals in France.
-It has the double peculiarity of connecting the Loire and the Seine and to be the first “sharing reach canal”, the prototype of all modern canals.
-The 54-kilometer route is punctuated by 38 locks across the Loing and Trézée valleys.
+It has the double particularity of linking the Loire and the Seine and of being the first "canal with a shared reach", the prototype of all modern canals.
+The 54 kilometer long route is punctuated by 38 locks through the Loing and Trézée valleys.

 The Marne-Rhine-East Canal

-Almost 400 kilometers long and with 178 locks the Marne-Rhine canal, is also connected to the Seine by the lateral canal of the Marne.
+Nearly 400 kilometers long and with 178 locks, the Marne-Rhine canal is also connected to the Seine by the Marne side canal.
 Several remarkable structures line this canal.
 The inclined plane of Saint-Mouis-Arzvileer, the three tunnels, the canal bridges and the high-fall lock of Réchicourt-le-Château are particularly popular with sailors.

 The Nivernais canal

-The Nivernais canal for its part, links the Loire basin to that of the Yonne.
+The Nivernais canal connects the Loire basin to that of the Yonne.
 Its two aqueduct bridges, its four double-lock locks, and its three long tunnels have made this charming canal famous.
 It still remains today, the second busiest canal in France.